 Technical Architecture and Speed

 Local processing keeps the browsing session private.
 The extension sends data to the bridge, and the bridge passes it to the AI client.
-This direct link allows the agent to respond to changes on the page without a major delay.
-The use of a local bridge avoids the latency often found in cloud-based browser tools.
-Because the server stays on the local machine, it bypasses the need for high-bandwidth internet for every action.
+This direct link can reduce latency compared with cloud-based browser tools because the server stays on the local machine.

 Setup Process for the Bridge and Extension